Kettlebell Romanian Deadlift

 How to Perform

-Stand tall with feet hip-width apart, holding a kettlebell with both hands in front of your thighs.
-Maintain a tall chest and slightly bend your knees.
+Stand with feet hip-width apart, holding a kettlebell with both hands in front of your thighs.
+Maintain a neutral spine, engage your core, and keep knees slightly bent.

 Coaching Tips